SegaSonic Popcorn Shop

 |Genre: Food Dispenser|

-SegaSonic Popcorn Shop (セガソニック ポップコーンショップ) is a 1993 vending machine which dispenses popcorn in one of three flavors—butter, salt or caramel.
+SegaSonic Popcorn Shop (セガソニック ポップコーンショップ) is a 1993 vending machine which dispenses popcorn in one of three flavors—butter, salt or chili.
 The popcorn is prepared (microwaved) in a compartment invisible to the "player."
 It falls into a cup held in a compartment next to the screen when it's finished.

 When using the machine, the user is presented with a "game" consisting of two segments to play while the popcorn is being prepared.
 After the user selects a flavor, Sonic and Tails place some popcorn kernels on a treadmill, only for Dr. Eggman to cause trouble by reversing the treadmill.
 The player is then instructed to turn the green crank to help Sonic get the kernels across the treadmill and avoid Eggman, who is chasing him with a sledgehammer to hit him with.

 In the second segment, Sonic slides down to a burning stove which he puts the popcorn kernels into.
 The player is then instructed to turn the crank to help Sonic and Tails cook the popcorn, with Tails using his tails to fan the stove.
 During this, the cup will leap, allowing Eggman to pinch a single popcorn at a time.
 Eventually, the popcorn is cooked and placed into a cup by Tails, which is then dispatched from the vending machine's hatch; afterwards, Sonic tells the user that the popcorn is hot as it is fresh from the oven, and that the user can come back at any time if he/she gets hungry.
 In the background, Eggman is chased by Flicky, Rocky and Pecky.
 It ultimately doesn't matter whether the player turns the crank or not during either segment, as the real-life popcorn is dispensed regardless.